tanglef/tanglef.github.io/_reminders/bash_commands.md

 *           #anything
 ```

-* Occurences for a character
+* Occurrences for a character

 ```sh
 x*         #x appears at least zero times